27 May Common Issues Addressed in Adolescent Counseling

 2. Executive Function Development

-Through cognitive remediation exercises, counselors strengthen prefrontal cortex connectivity, improving:
+Through cognitive remediation and skills-based exercises, counselors strengthen prefrontal cortex connectivity and day-to-day functioning, supporting improvements in:

 What Should Parents Look for in Teen Therapy Providers?

-The Association for Behavioral and Cognitive Therapies maintains a certified provider directory with evidence-based practitioner listings.
+The Association for Behavioral and Cognitive Therapies maintains a directory of evidence-based practitioners: Find a Therapist (ABCT).

 When Should Families Consider Adolescent Counseling?